Zlabravac/brabble/docs/idiomatic-go.md

 ## 10) Concurrency

 - Goroutines are cheap; tie them to a `context`.
-- `errgroup` for related tasks with fail-fast semantics.
+- `errgroup` for related tasks with fail-fast semantics; use `g.SetLimit(n)` as a simple backpressure knob before reaching for custom worker pools.
 - Channels for pipelines/backpressure; mutexes for shared state.
-- Run the race detector often: `go test -race ./...`.
+- Run the race detector often: `go test -race ./...` (in CI, run it on smoke subsets if full suite is costly).

 ```go
 var g errgroup.Group